smart-host/slack-merge-queue/README.md

 ## Build Failure Policy

 - Invalid required input will fail the build
-- Process errors willnot fail the build
+- Process errors will not fail the build
   - A status will be given along with an error log

 ## API Documentation